IBM/cp4ba-tech-jam/Labs.md

 ## System URLs

-Most labs require you to **access one or more systems** set up specifically for the Jam.
-You first need get your Login Credentials (see above) and then **access the systems using the links below**:
+Most labs require you to **access one or more System URLs** set up specifically for the Jam.
+You first need get your Login Credentials (see above) and then **access the System URLs using the links below**:

 <!--
 [Client Onboarding Desktop](https://cpd-ibm-cp4ba.tech-jam-gcg-464887bc828751e1b00625ca9211fbca-0000.jp-tok.containers.appdomain.cloud/icn/navigator?desktop=ClientOnboarding)